Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 value.

-As you might have noticed, we are now passing five arguments to explore
+As you might have noticed, we are now passing five arguments to explore,

 whereas the dummy version I defined above only took four arguments.
 Here is

-the actual implementation of explore
+the actual implementation of explore that makes use of minDistanceTo

-within the procedure’s scope):
+(shortened to minTo within the procedure’s scope):

 proc explore(